TheoW03/TheoW03/README.md

 I am a 2nd year university student, Computer Science Major with 2 minors. applied math and inf game design.

-I enjoy prgramming, watching anine and hanging with friends
+I enjoy prgramming, watching anime and hanging with friends

 I love game dev. and want a career out of it.